ChrisCayabyab/SPREADSHEET-BUDGET-PLANNING-AND-MONITORING/README.md

 https://github.com/user-attachments/assets/806a2d83-5ed5-4e74-a644-919a99e58185

-FOR A COPY OF THIS SPREADSHEET(PASTE THIS ON YOUR BROWSER): https://docs.google.com/spreadsheets/d/1I6qzd6V2UV2aMT_xGdrSQYYLYDZpRCEfJ5D6RB3wb2s/copy
+FOR A COPY OF THIS SPREADSHEET(PASTE THIS ON YOUR BROWSER): https://docs.google.com/spreadsheets/d/16No-VLHDI8X5gGMnIUSC3UZNT9rviRITsqSJYm8EbPM/copy

+## 💡 Story & Motivation
+Back in college, I kept ending up with a negative balance almost every week.
+That pushed me to take budgeting seriously—not just to manage my money better, but also to improve my financial habits.

+I started by creating a simple budgeting spreadsheet tailored to my needs.
+Over several months, I kept tweaking and improving it until it became the fully automated tool it is today.
+It's a personal project that grew alongside my journey in financial literacy and spreadsheet skills.

-🧮 Dynamic Budgeting Spreadsheet (Google Sheets)
+🧮 **Dynamic Budgeting Spreadsheet (Google Sheets)**
-A fully automated personal budgeting system built in Google Sheets—without using pivot tables or scripts.
-This project showcases my advanced skills in spreadsheet engineering, leveraging only native formulas to perform:
+A fully automated personal budgeting tool made in Google Sheets—no pivot tables or scripts needed!
+I built this using only native formulas to handle everything from input to analytics:

-Data Input & Structuring
+### 📌 Input & Organization
-Organized capital and expense tracking inputs by week, category, and specifics.
+- Track income and expenses by week, category, and details.

-Data Cleaning & Aggregation
+### 🧹 Data Cleanup & Summary
-Uses functions and simple tables to simulate pivot-table behavior.

-Visualization & Analytics
-Interactive dashboard that includes:
+- Clean and group data with formulas—like a pivot table, but simpler.

+### 📊 Dashboard & Insights
+Includes an interactive dashboard with:
-Weekly and monthly cash flow breakdowns
+- Weekly and monthly cash flow

-Category-wise savings/expenses
+- Spending and savings by category

-Real-time bar and pie charts
+- Live bar and pie charts

-Trend tracking over time
+- Trends over time

-This project demonstrates how far spreadsheet formulas alone can be pushed to replicate database-like behavior and analytical dashboards.